ivanceras/diwata/README.md

 # Diwata
 Diwata is a database interface for PostgreSQL with the goal of being usable, user-friendly with its basic and advanced functionality be discoverable by the user.
 Goal of diwata is to be a replacement of back-end admin without explicitly writing the code for it.[1]
+It is content aware, and renders records as it sees fits.
 An attempt to create back-end to end all back-ends.

 [![](https://travis-ci.org/ivanceras/diwata.svg?branch=master)](https://travis-ci.org/ivanceras/diwata)